Our Terms and Conditions

 They aren’t the most exciting but they are very important.
-If you read 2 things while you’re a customer of ours, make sure it’s these terms and your meter.
+If you read two things while you’re a customer of ours, make sure it’s these terms and your meter.

 “We” are So Energy Trading Limited.
 Related expressions like “us” or “our” should be read accordingly.
 Our address is 107 Power Road, London, United Kingdom, W4 5PY.